akretion/account-financial-reporting/intrastat_product/README.rst

 * Computation & Declaration Lines

-  Create objects inheriting (_inherit = ) from the Computation and Declaration Line Objects so that you can add methods or customise the methods from the base modules (make a PR when the customization or new method is required for multiple countries).
+  Create also new objects inheriting from the Computation and Declaration Line Objects so that you can add methods or customise the methods from the base modules (make a PR when the customization or new method is required for multiple countries).

-  When adding new fields: prefix them with your country coce (cc_newfield).
+  Adapt also the parent_id fields of the newly created objects (cf. l10n_be_intrastat_product as example).

 * XML Files: Menu, Action, Views